BobStein/qiki-python/README.md

 If you know a database with numeric ids you can make a lex that will provide a word for any record in that database.
-Then you can make up words
-that refer to those records.
+Then you can make up sentences that refer to those records.
-You could triple-like one record, suggest correcting another, and claim another validates some comment somewhere.
+You could triple-like one record, suggest corrections to another, and claim another validates some comment somewhere.